meekostuff/HyperFrameset/README.md

 `<script>` handling
 -------------------

-- Scripts in content-pages are never run by HyperFrameset.
+- Scripts in content-pages are NEVER run by HyperFrameset.
-**RECOMMENDATION:** Content-pages do not need and SHOULD NOT have scripts - they SHOULD all be part of the frameset.
+**RECOMMENDATION:** Content-pages do not need and SHOULD NOT have scripts, even for fallback.

 - All scripts which are in the frameset document are executed via dynamic script insertion, but behave **like** scripts that are part of a loading document.